Bevindo a Quinta do Barbeito

 2) denied us 3 weeks of help.

-PLEASE !!!!! do not book with us if you want a cheap touring holiday and place to stay with a pretty view.
+PLEASE !!!!! do not book with us if you want a cheap touring holiday or a place to party with a pretty view.
 This is a working farm with about 3 times more WWOOFers who'd like to book a place here than we can accommodate.
 This is NOT a youth hostel where you can come and go as you please.

 I hope that I have now made the point sufficiently clear.
 Sorry if this sounds harsh.